Stephany Mayor: Early life

-Playing career
+Club career

 Collegiate

 Mayor played for Universidad de las Américas Puebla.

 Úrvalsdeild

 Mayor signed for Icelandic Úrvalsdeild kvenna team Þór/KA in February 2016.
-On September 28, 2017, she won the Icelandic championship with Þór/KA after defeating FH, in the last game of the season, 2–0 with goals from Sandra Jessen and herself.
+On 28 September 2017, she won the Icelandic championship with Þór/KA after defeating FH, in the last game of the season, 2–0 with goals from Sandra Jessen and herself.
 She scored 19 goals in the 2017 season, becoming the second foreign player to win the league's golden boot, and was also named the league's player of the year.

-On April 24, she helped Þór/KA win the 2018 League Cup.
-On April 29, she scored one goal in Þór/KA's 3–0 victory against ÍBV women's football in the Icelandic Super Cup.
+On 24 April, she helped Þór/KA win the 2018 League Cup.
+On 29 April, she scored one goal in Þór/KA's 3–0 victory against ÍBV women's football in the Icelandic Super Cup.

-International
+International career

 In international competitions she played in the Women's 2011 World Cup in Germany where she represented Mexico against England, Japan, and New Zealand.
 In the Women's World Cup she scored in the game against New Zealand in the 2nd minute to open the scoring.
 In October 2017, she had a total of 55 international cups and 10 goals.

 Personal life

 In June 2016, fellow Mexico women's national teammate Bianca Sierra announced publicly that she had a relationship with Mayor.
 Mayor and Sierra are believed to be the first openly gay athletes in Mexican history.
 Previously, in 2015, Mexican coach, Leonardo Cuellar, had warned Mayor and Sierra to avoid any "stunts" or "holding hands".
 In 2016, Mayor was not selected by Cuellar to play for the Mexico national team and Sierra declined to play on the national team.
 Mayor departed Mexico to play in Iceland.
 Sierra later joined her in Iceland.

-Mayor rejoined the Mexico national team, under new coach Roberto Medina, for a friendly match against Venezuela on June 10, 2017.
+Mayor rejoined the Mexico national team, under new coach Roberto Medina, for a friendly match against Venezuela on 10 June 2017.
 Sierra rejoined the national team shortly thereafter.

-International goals
+Career statistics

 Scores and results list Mexico's goal tally first.